nsd4fr/nic-ll-1/README.md

 # TODO
 * Abstract the use of null
 * Finish the full implementation and flesh out testing
-* Decide how to implement updating the Searcher after adding or removing an element
-	1. Option 1: Set the Searcher of the LL to be the head after every insertion or deletion
-	2. Option 2: Perform a linear time scan to see if the searcher was before or after the inserted/deleted element

 # Credits
 The base implementation of Linked List is heavily drawn from the UVA PDR repository, with my own additions to create the optimization.
 Their code is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.